IBM-Cloud/Bluemix-onprem-data/README.md

 	$ sudo service mysql restart
 	```

+Please note that `create database readlist` is not part of the actual server installation, but included for convenience.
+It is all in preparing the database itself.
+The rest is done by the web application on its own.

 ### Phase 3: Create a Secure Gateway Connection
 Create a secure connection between your Bluemix app and the database running in your VM.